paraspell/xcm-tools/README.md

 - Run integration tests using `pnpm test:integration`

 - Run end-to-end tests using `pnpm test:e2e`

-- Build all packages and apps using `pnpm build`

 - Launch the XCM Tools Playground from the root using `pnpm run:playground`